vncsmyrnk/shell-utils/README.md

 ### Development

 **shell-utils** is built on the principle of simplicity, ensuring that it remains lightweight and easy to use.
-The project avoids unnecessary complexity by leveraging tools that are commonly available on most computers, such as `sh`, `grep`, `sed`, and `find`.
+The project avoids unnecessary complexity by leveraging tools that are commonly available on most unix-like systems, such as `sh`, `grep`, `sed`, and `find`.

 ## Install